Sleep disorder? Skip walk in clinics. See a sleep therapist online.

 First, submit your request

-Simply select the topic you'd like to discuss — from difficulty in falling asleep or staying asleep, our therapists can help.
+Simply select the topic you'd like to discuss, such as difficulty in falling asleep or staying asleep.

 Your request will be securely sent to a Canadian registered sleep psychotherapist, and you'll hear back in 24 hours or less.

 Consultations are $150 — the first visit includes an assessment based on your needs, and suggestions for next steps which may require future visits as part of your customized treatment plan.